SMRTPZ/HELPBOX/README.md

 In this short guide we will show you how to use it in console.

-### To clone project
+### To clone a project
-> First of all open repository, that you need and click green button **Clone or Download**
+> First of all open the repository that you need and click the **Clone or Download** button.
-> Then open console and folder where you wanna to save your project in it and use command (with your link)
+> Then open console,move to the folder where you want to save your project and use this command (with your link)
  ```
    git clone https://github.com/SMRTPZ/HELPBOX.git
  ```

 ### When you want to add your project
-> First of all create new project [here](https://github.com/SMTRPZ)
+> First of all create a new project [here](https://github.com/SMTRPZ)
-> Add file with name in your root folder ".gitignore" with such data:
+> Add file with the name ".gitignore" in your project root folder with such data(sample entries):
 >>
 >>
 > Then enter commands in console: